“So what do you actually do?”

-Firstly – yes, I am incredibly lucky in the fact that I do get to go to fancy dinners and events and get sent beautiful clothes and beauty products however, that did not happen over night.
-Blogging for me started as a hobby, an online diary of sorts where I could chat about my favourite trends and my recent travels.
-Since it started (back in 2014) however, it’s become my own little business.
-Yes it’s only small and no I’m not quite ready to leap into the world of full-time blogging but for me, where I am with it right now is something I’m pretty damn proud of.
-So, with that said I get really annoyed when people just assume that no work goes into it and that I just waltz around London goings to events and attending press trips…how I wish this were true.
+Firstly – yes, I am incredibly lucky in the fact that I sometimes get to go to lovely dinners and events and get sent PR packages and products to try out however, that did not happen over night.
+Blogging for me started as a hobby, an online diary of sorts where I could chat about my favourite trends and recent travels.
+However, since it started (back in 2014) it’s become my own little business.
+Yes it’s still only small in comparison to many others and no I’m not quite ready to leap into the world of full-time blogging but for me, where I am with it right now is something I’m pretty damn proud of.
+With that said I get really annoyed when people tend to assume that no work goes into it and that I just waltz around London goings to events and attending press trips…how I wish this were true.

 I suppose arguably the integral part of any blog is the writing.
 Now by no means would I ever consider myself to be an actual ‘writer’ but essentially it is what I spend the majority of my time doing.
 My writing process starts with jotting down ideas in the morning when I wake up, anything and everything I think might make an interesting blog post I’ll scribble down to come back to at a later date.
 Once I’ve picked one of the topics to focus on, I then grab my note book and write down a few notes on the subject, exploring different possible avenues and any angles I could look into.
 Once that’s all done I then get onto my laptop and start typing.
 Writing the post will usually take around 2 – 3 hours from start to finish with a number edits and revisions.